Scheduling Jobs

 Understanding the time output

 The real time is the wall-clock time it takes for a job to finish.
 In this case, the job completed in 4.216 seconds.
+It might have taken more or less time for you.
 The user time refers to the amount of time the CPU spends in user mode within the process and the system time is the amount of time the CPU spends in kernal (or supervisor) mode.

 Batch Jobs#